7 Evidence of Evolution

 Physical Evidence

 Fossils are the preserved remains or traces of organisms that lived in the remote past (over 10,000 years ago).
-There are many different types of fossils that occur in various steps of completeness, collectively forming the fossil record, which provides a wealth of information about evolution (Fig 1).
+Many different types of fossils occur in various steps of completeness, collectively forming the fossil record, which provides a wealth of information about evolution (Fig 1).

 Figure 1: Examples of fossilized remains a) petrified wood from Petrified Forest National Park, Arizona; b) a fossilized flatfish; c) two 125-million-year-old dung midges, perfectly preserved in amber, are the oldest preserved mating pair in the animal kingdom; and d) fossilized dinosaur footprints.